clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

 :file:`/etc/telemetrics/telemetrics.conf` and changing the ``server=`` setting to your new server location.

 #.
-Create the :file:`/etc/telemetrics` directory and change to it
+Create the :file:`/etc/telemetrics` directory and make it your current
+   working directory.

    .. code-block:: console